Muragami/sweeps/README.md

 You can remove the wav stuff entirely by defining SWEEPS_NO_MWAV before including the header.

 # todo
 Everything works with minimal testing, I should make a unit test for it robustly.
 Also I want to support resampling of streams, passing in buffer chunks, so that's on the list.
 That is about it.
+Looking at the style of the resampler, making it support streaming should not be too difficult.

 # glitchXX.wav
 This little sample audio is from wikimedia commons: [glitch](https://commons.wikimedia.org/wiki/File:Audionautix-com-ccby-glitch.mp3)